tkn-tub/ns3-gym/src/dsr/doc/dsr.rst

 * manet-routing-compare.cc has been used to compare DSR with three of other routing protocols.

 A paper was presented on these results at the Workshop on ns-3 in 2011.

+Limitations
+***********

+The model is not fully compliant with :rfc:`4728`.
+As an example, Dsr fixed size header has been extended and it is four octects longer then the RFC specification.
+As a consequence, the DSR headers can not be correctly decoded by Wireshark.

+The model full compliance with the RFC is planned for the future.

 References
 **********